jourdanrodrigues/bare-django-repo/docs/APPJSON.md

 }
 ```

-The commands you specify on the `postdeploy` list will be execute in the specified order and their failure may
+The commands you specify on the `postdeploy` list will be executed in the specified order and their failure may
 reject the push, **but there is not a rollback yet**.